 Looking at this, the logic is simple - it makes more sense to buy a domain from GoDaddy if you don't expect to hold onto it for too long.

-If you're in it for a long term - Google offers betters value.
+If you're in it for the long term - Google offers betters value.
 Same goes with the upselling attempts.